Written by Karen Selby, RN | Medically Reviewed By Dr. Jeffrey Velotta | Edited By Walter Pacheco | Last Update: June 27, 2024

 Both cytokeratin 5/6 and calretinin are markers for mesothelioma in effusion samples.
 Effusion, or excess fluid buildup, is a common symptom of pleural and peritoneal mesothelioma.

 Cytokeratin 5/6 staining was present in the study in 33 of 34 mesothelioma cases.
-At the same time, only six of 67 adenocarcinomas tested positive for the protein.
+At the same time, only six of 67 adenocarcinomas were positive for the protein.

-The study noted cytokeratin 5/6 staining may be less functional for peritoneal effusion specimens.
+The study noted cytokeratin 5/6 staining may be less useful for peritoneal effusion specimens.
 Metastatic adenocarcinomas are more likely to express the marker in the abdomen.

-A 2002 study in Modern Pathology cautioned against using cytokeratin 5/6 to differentiate mesothelioma from metastatic adenocarcinoma.
-The study showed that many types of nonpulmonary adenocarcinomas may be positive for cytokeratin 5/6.
+A 2002 study in Modern Pathology warned against using cytokeratin 5/6 to differentiate mesothelioma from metastatic adenocarcinoma.
+The study found that many nonpulmonary adenocarcinomas may be positive for cytokeratin 5/6.
 Pathologists must rely on other markers as well.

 Recommended Reading